 The timeline of rehab can vary from patient to patient, but for cocaine addiction, it’s almost always recommended to undergo 28-day rehab.
 However, we also offer 7-day rehab for addictions such as cannabis addiction or alcohol addiction, as well as 14-day rehab options.

-The first (and arguably the most important) stage of treatment for cocaine addiction is the detoxification process.
+The first (and arguably the most important) stage of treatment for cocaine addiction is the cocaine detoxification process.
 This is the stage where the toxins exit your body.

 Some withdrawal symptoms that cocaine addicts may experience include:

-Most people can manage these symptoms without hospitalisation, but it’s always helpful to have the support of addiction specialists.[xvi]
+Most people can manage these symptoms without hospitalisation, but it’s always helpful to have the support of addiction specialists.
 However, with drugs such as heroin, quitting without medical assistance can be a dangerous method.

 Although most of the withdrawal symptoms may become more bearable with time, you may experience intense cocaine cravings and depression for months after your last cocaine use.
-In some instances, residential rehabilitation may be the best choice. [xvii]
+In some instances, residential rehabilitation may be the best choice.

-Talking therapies and behavioural therapies such as CBT (cognitive behavioural therapy) can help you to identify and deal with the root of the substance abuse.
+Talking therapies and behavioural therapies such as CBT (cognitive behavioural therapy) can help you to identify and deal with the root causes of your substance abuse issues.
 It can also help you gain an understanding of your triggers – and find out exactly why you got addicted to cocaine.

 Secondary treatment and cocaine addiction aftercare can help to streamline your recovery and prevent relapse.
 At Help4Addiction, we don’t just wave goodbye when you leave rehab – we will continue to support you.